gdrosos/iac-bug-study-artifact/README.md

  Remote host          9
 ```

-Moreover, to produce Table 3, which depicts the five most frequent input types appearing in the bug-triggering test cases, simply run:
+Moreover, to produce Table 3 of our paper,
+which depicts the five most frequent input types appearing in the bug-triggering test cases, simply run:

 ```bash
  python scripts/rq3.py data/bugs.csv --test_inputs